carlosp420/nymphalidae_diversification/MS.md

 are then compared with incrementally more complex models until the addition of parameters do not improve the AIC scores beyond a cutoff value.
-MEDUSA finds the likelihood of the models after taking into account branch lengths and number of species per lineage (Alfaro et al. 2009).
+MEDUSA finds the likelihood of the models after taking into account branch lengths and number of species per lineage [@alfaro2009].
 To our knowledge, studies using MEDUSA and Turbo-MEDUSA have so far only run the method on a single tree, usually the maximum credibility tree, which makes the assumption that this tree is correct.
 We wanted to study the effects of phylogenetic uncertainty on estimation of